cndpost/cppidioms/README.md

               to compile and link:   g++ channel.cpp -o channel

  linkedlist  - linkedlist.cpp.
-This single file have the C++ implementation of a linkedlist from scratch without
+This single file has the C++ implementation of a linkedlist from scratch without
               using the STL library for built-in linked list.
 The code was a rewrite based on the Java code of a book titled "Cracking the Coding Interview" by Gayle L McDowell.
 5th edition.
 I also added a simple main function to do a basic test of it.